 Security Contracts.
 The contract requirements for our security service provider in Libya include the management of security and human rights issues.
-This includes agreement that security guard services shall comply with the VPSHR and those ConocoPhillips policies established for the implementation of the VPSHR and communicated to the security contractor.
-Contractors are specifically required to conduct security operations consistent with the elements applicable to "Companies" as set forth in the VPSHR.
+This includes an agreement that security guard services shall comply with the VPSHR and those ConocoPhillips policies established for the implementation of the VPSHR and communicated to the security contractor.
+Contractors are required to conduct security operations consistent with the elements applicable to "Companies" per the VPSHR.